burgil/supe-project-creator/README.md

 ### Programmatic Use Parameters

 - `argv: string[]`: An array of command-line arguments that control the behavior of the project creation process.
 This includes options like `--name` for naming the project, and in the future, it might have a `--runtime` option to specify the environment (e.g., `bun`, `deno`, or `node`) or `--bun`, `--deno`, and `--node`.
 - `runtime: 'bun' | 'deno' | 'node'`: The runtime environment for the project creation process.
-It defaults to `'bun'`.
-You can specify which environment to use by passing one of these values.
+You need to specify which environment to use by passing one of these values.

 For more detailed information on available options and flags, refer to the [CLI Options](#cli-options) section of the documentation.